-Weekly Oscillator indications into next week suggest that will be a critical threshold for the weekly Close.
-The higher Oscillator resistances are not until the 8.90 area and well above that on the extended 2018 and late 2020 indications.
+Weekly Oscillator indications into this week suggest that will be a critical threshold for the weekly Close, especially after it was respected on last week's Close.
+The higher Oscillator resistances are not until the 8.90 area and well above that on the extended rally indications from 2018 and late 2020.